alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

-# YouTube Audiobook Script Generator - Requirements Specification
+# YT Audiobook Downloader - Requirements Specification

 ## Overview
-This document defines the functional requirements for the YouTube Audiobook Script Generator application.
+This document defines the functional requirements for the YT Audiobook Downloader application.
 Each requirement is assigned a unique identifier (REQ####) for tracking and processing.

 ---